holyspacepug/-folio/_posts/2018-09-06-Crunchyroll-Expo.markdown

 	TeddyLoid Concert at CRX Saturday
 </div>

 Sunday rolled around, which is when the bulk of most of the panels I was interested in were happening.
-I attended the Crunchyroll Games Industry Panel to hear what Co-Founder Kun Gao had to say about their Crunchyroll Games department, to my surprise a friend I hadn't spoken with for a few years was co-hosting the latter half of the panel.
-The panel went great and it was interesting to see where Crunchyroll Games were going with their new direction, primarily focusing on anime mobile games.
+I attended the Crunchyroll Games Industry panel to hear what Crunchyroll Co-Founder Kun Gao had to say about their Crunchyroll Games department, to my surprise a friend I hadn't spoken with for a few years was co-hosting the latter half of the panel.
+The panel went great and it was interesting to see where Crunchyroll Games was going with their new direction, primarily focusing on anime mobile games.

 The My Hero Academia panel was also a delight to attend.
 Some of the voice talents of the English dub came out and role-swapped voices in real-time, re-enacting scenes from the anime and even bringing guests from the audience to play a role in the scene as well.
-Aside from that, the voice talents were asked various questions from the moderators and the audience, engaging with the crowd as much as possible to create a fun atmosphere.
+Aside from that, the voice talents were asked various questions from the moderators and the audience, engaging with the crowd as much as possible to create a fun and enjoyable atmosphere.

 <div class="img_row">
 	<img class="col one" src="{{ site.baseurl }}/img/crx-games.jpg">